benbarnett/benbarnett.net/_posts/2021-08-01-module-federation.markdown

 Thanks to Webpack’s [deterministic module naming](https://webpack.js.org/configuration/optimization/#optimizationmoduleids), we get long term caching for the modules.
 It will also resolve imports and re-use anything that’s been loaded already (either by the host app, or any other federated modules).
 This is all enabled by default in production on Webpack 5.

-The thing to watch out for is the `remoteEntry.js` file - our manifest for each of the remote applications.
-This is something we don’t want to cache so apps are always being signposted to the right modules and their dependencies.
+The thing to watch out for is the `remoteEntry.js` file - the remote application's module manfiest.
+This is something we want to cache carefully so apps are always being signposted to the right modules and their dependencies.

 ## Fiddly bits